Traq: Estimating the Quantum Cost of Classical Programs: Proofs for Formal Guarantees

-\begin{proofcase}{$S = \vecy <- f(\vecx)$} For a function call, we simply invoke the function body on the state of the arguments, and substitute them back.
-As the function body is compiled with the same $\eps$, the total distance will also remain the same.
+\begin{proofcase}{$s = \vecy <- f(\vecx)$} For a function call, we simply invoke the function body on the state of the arguments, and substitute them back.
+The error in $f$ is the same as its body, and therefore the inequality holds.
 An intuitive way to see this is by inlining the function body. \end{proofcase}